19hours/sg-statutes/Acts/Income Tax Act.md

 (8) Subject to subsection (9), as soon as a deduction is allowed under this section to a company resident in Singapore, an amount (referred to in this section as further deduction) computed in accordance with the formula

-all be credited to an account (referred to in this section as further deduction account) to be kept by the company for the purposes of this section, where A and B have the same meanings as in subsection (5).
+shall be credited to an account (referred to in this section as further deduction account) to be kept by the company for the purposes of this section, where A and B have the same meanings as in subsection (5).

 [21/2003]